Kawassaki/frontend-challenge/README.md

 ## User Stories

 #### :lock: As a anonymous user
-* I want to see a list of establishments
+* I'd like to see a list of establishments
-* I want to see all information of a establishment
+* I'd like to see all information of a establishment
-* I want to save a change of this establishment
+* I'd like to save a change of this establishment
-* I want to go back to list of establishment
+* I'd like to go back to the list of establishments

 ### Business Rules

-* Information changed is saved local only.
+* Information changed is saved locally only.
-* Always when user are opening application, all changed information need to be shown.
+* Always when the user is opening the application, all changed information need to be displayed.
-* Application start with a pre populated data.
+* The application starts with a pre populated data.
 Places, images, comments and users.

 ## Deliverables

-* The source code in a public git repository.
+* The source code must be placed in a public git repository.
-* Instructions how to run the development environment.
+* Instructions of how to run the development environment.
-* Instructions how to deploy.
+* Instructions of how to deploy.

 ## Evaluation